Recent Sport Logo Design & Teams Logos

 Do You Have Any Questions?

-Teams & Sport Logo Design Explained
+Teams & Sports Logo Design Explained

-Most importantly, a sport logo design for an athletic team or sporting event needs to symbolize more than just the colors of a team or athletic company.
-For instance, the spirit and history of the game and its fans should also be taken into account when choosing sports logos.
 Here is a look at what you should consider when deciding how to represent a sports team.
 Perhaps even when dealing with an athletic equipment/apparel company, or sporting event with a logo.

-Furthermore, the first step in creating sports logos is drilling down which values and characteristics you want to embody.
-However, you’ll want to carefully select fonts, images, and colors that accurately depict your team or company.
+Because of this, the first step in creating sports logos is drilling down which values and characteristics you want to embody.

+So, what are the values you need to communicate?
 Of course, each brand is unique, but there are some universal themes when it comes to sports logos and branding.

 A few of these include:

-1) Strength.
+• Strength.
 Choose bold, powerful fonts and colors if you want to convey a sense of vitality in your design.

 Pick a Type of Logo for Your Design

 A well-designed logo clearly communicates the type of business it represents.
-This can for instance, be done using text, images, or a combination of both.
+This can, for instance, be done using text, images, or a combination of both.

 There are three main types of sports logos you’ll be able to choose from:

 Keep in mind that your sport logo design will be displayed in a variety of sizes.
-After all, the design may look great when it is blown up to full size, but what does it look like when it is small?
-Above all, the arrangement of the text and the images when sport logos are shrunk can look completely different.
-Also, be sure to consider and view a variety of sizes before deciding on the perfect design.
+The design may look great when it is blown up to full size, but what does it look like when it is small?
+Above all, the arrangement of the text and the images when sports logos are shrunk can look completely different.

 Choose the Right Colors for your Sports Logos

-1) Yellow.
+• Yellow.
 This dynamic, energetic color is a common choice since it symbolizes confidence.

-For instance, color choices also need to complement one other.
-However, when deciding on a color scheme, using a color selection program such as Color Scheme Designer, you can find the perfect selection of colors.
+When deciding on a color scheme, using a color selection program such as Color Scheme Designer, you can find the perfect selection of colors.
 Furthermore, a tool like this is useful whether you want an entire palette of colors or simply need the exact shade that will complement one of the main colors.

-Serif fonts work well for teams and companies with deep roots and a lot of history.
+• Serif fonts work well for teams and companies with deep roots and a lot of history.
 Fonts like Times New Roman and Baskerville create a feeling of tradition and respect.

 Use Icons and Symbols for Clarity

-Above all, brands that already have symbols associated with them, such as mascots, should use these.
-Therefore, this makes the sport logo design more recognizable.
-Perhaps the mascots are already tied to the brand.
-More so, you can also include an easily recognizable icon from a sport related to your brand.
+• Images relating to the sport: You can also include an easily recognizable icon from a sport related to your brand.
 For example, a baseball equipment manufacturer may choose to use a baseball, bat, or home base in its sport logo design.

-However, watch out for using cliché symbols and images.
-Keeping this in mind, you need to make sure that you do not go too far with using abstract images.
-As it may be difficult for people to realize your sport logo design is for a team if you choose to stay away from anything sports related in the design.
-I would recommend reading this the best and the worst team logos to see what to do and not to do.
+• Abstract images: Ex-novo icons and images can certainly help your logo stand out.
+But you need to make sure that you do not go too far with using abstract images: It may be difficult for people to realize your sports logo design is for a team if you choose to stay away from anything sports-related in the design.

 Create a Sport Logo Design with The Logo Company